top of page

 Level 7 Diploma in Relational Practice in Mental Health

 Relational practice, with its focus on the power of human connection, places relationships at the core of support and recovery.
-This course will incorporate theoretical and professional concepts and practical skills to support you in making a meaningful impact while effectively supporting yourself and others.
+This course will incorporate theoretical and professional concepts and practical skills to help you make a meaningful impact while effectively supporting yourself and others.

 What you'll study